nasa-petal/nasa_petal_snorkel/README.md

  * [Practical Weak Supervision](https://learning.oreilly.com/library/view/practical-weak-supervision/9781492077053/)

 # Future Work
- * Modifying snorkel to work with multiple labels simultaneously
+ * Dividing snorkel into multiple models that each handle a subset (~20) of functions to increase computing efficiency.
  * Writing rules for the remaining 60 biomimicry functions

 # Contact